TypingWithBeako/Re_Zero/README.md

 - ⌨️ **Keyboard Shortcuts:** Control the video player with convenient keyboard shortcuts.
 - 🎵 **Media Session API Integration:** Control playback from your browser or device media controls.
 - 📱 **Responsive Design:** Enjoy a consistent experience across various screen sizes and devices.
-- 🔀 **Shuffle Play:** Mix up the video playlist for a fresh experience.
+- 🔀 **Randomize Videos:** Mix up the video playlist for a fresh experience.
 - 🔁 **Video Looping:** Enable continuous playback of your favorite videos.
 - ⏱️ **Delay Adjustment:** Customize the delay between videos for a personalized viewing experience.
 - ⚡ **Smart Preloading:** Seamlessly transition to the next video without buffering.
-- 📲 **PWA Application:** Install as an app on your device and access faster on subsequent visits.
+- 📲 **PWA Support:** Install as an app on your device and access faster on subsequent visits.
 - ⚙️ **Settings Persistence:** Remember your preferred settings (volume, delay, controls) between sessions.
 - ☁️ **Videos Hosted on Cloudflare R2**: Store and distribute video content with high performance.